-There are no less than 9 “AOC” (protected designation of origin) regions for wine in Corsica.
+There are no less than 9 “AOP” (protected designation of origin) regions for wine in Corsica.
 Both quality reds and whites can be found with a large variety in strength and taste.
-This variety is brought both by the richness of Corsican vine soils, the altitude of the vines and the proximity of the sea .
-Corsican wines are also made unique by the use of grapes that are seldom used outside of the island; mainly Sciaccarellu, Niellucciu for red wines and Vermentinu for the whites.
+This variety is brought both by the diversity of Corsican vine soils (calcar, schist, granite, clay), the altitude of the vines and the proximity of the sea .
+Corsican wines are also made unique by the use of grapes that are seldom used outside of the island; mainly Sciaccarellu (mostly in the South), Niellucciu (mostly in the North) for red wines and Vermentinu for the whites.

 Traditionally, the two main regions where the “star wines” could be found were Patromonio, in the north of